2009 satellite collision

-On February 10, 2009, two communications satellites—the active commercial Iridium 33 and the derelict Russian military Kosmos 2251—accidentally collided at a speed of 11.7 km/s and an altitude of 789 km above the Taymyr Peninsula in Siberia.
+On February 10, 2009, two communications satellites—the active commercial Iridium 33 and the derelict Russian military Kosmos 2251—(Cosmos) accidentally collided at a speed of 11.7 km/s and an altitude of 789 km above the Taymyr Peninsula in Siberia.
 It was the first time a hypervelocity collision occurred between two satellites; previous incidents had involved a satellite and a piece of space debris.